altaga/AgroNordic/README.md

 <img src="https://i.ibb.co/37304R1/20221003-001525.jpg">

-El codigo de esta implementacion usando nRF Connect es:
+The code for this implementation using nRF Connect is:

 https://github.com/altaga/AgroNordic/tree/main/Sensor_Station

-Toda la configuracion de BLE que tiene el device es la siguiente.
+All the BLE configuration that the device has is as follows.

 - Device Name: SENSORST
 - Service Temperature UUID: 0000fe40cc7a482a984a7f2ed5b3e58f